Langfang

 Langfang is a prefecture-level city of Hebei Province, China, and was known as Tianjin Prefecture until 1973.
 It was renamed Langfang Prefecture after Tianjin became a municipality and finally upgraded into a prefecture-level city in 1988.
 Langfang is located approximately midway between Beijing and Tianjin.
 At the 2020 census, the population of Langfang was 5,464,087, of whom 1,147,591 lived in the built-up (or metro) area made of Guangyang and Anci districts; its total area is around 6417.28 km².
+At the end of 2024, the registered population of the city was 4.972 million, and the resident population of the city was 5.469 million at the end of the year.
 Langfang borders Baoding to the southwest, Cangzhou to the south (both prefecture-level cities of Hebei), Beijing to the north and Tianjin to the east.
 Sanhe City and Dachang Hui County are now conurbated with Beijing, so that they form part of the same built-up area.
 Langfang is the smallest prefecture-level city of Hebei Province by land area.

 Administrative divisions

 Langfang consists of 2 county-level districts, 2 county-level cities, 5 counties, 1 autonomous county, and one economic development zone (开发区).